YenLing-Allison/RFM_Model_and_Airline_Customer_Segmentation/README.md

 M: how much money they’ve spent on per trip of the Airline

 RFM model is a comprehensive marketing analysis that segments a company’s consumer base by their purchasing patterns or habits

 ![RFM and clustering](https://github.com/YenLing-Allison/RFM_model_and_Airline_customer_segmentation/assets/144725779/b2eb676f-892b-4cd6-8ede-838a0aa93ab7)

 # Further analysis for each segmentations
+Identify what characteristic made up for each clusters and how it differs from other groups

 ![further analysis](https://github.com/YenLing-Allison/RFM_model_and_Airline_customer_segmentation/assets/144725779/fe27bcf3-cacb-4807-b7ff-ffd139098cb0)

 # Recommendation